endoflife-date/endoflife.date/products/slackware.md

 There are several releases of Slackware Linux supported concurrently.
 A [stability based release cycle](http://www.slackware.com/faq/do_faq.php?faq=general#4) is used and therefore releases are not due on a fixed schedule.
 A new release is usually made once every few years.

-Slackware's -current development tree closely follows bleeding edge of upstream releases.
-The latest stable release gets bug and security fixes while previous non end of life (EOL) releases receive only security patches.
+Slackware's `-current` development tree closely follows bleeding edge of upstream releases.
+The latest stable release gets bug and security fixes while previous non End-of-Life releases receive only security patches.

 Slackware does not use systemd, instead using the traditional SysV for init (though extracted components from systemd such as [eudev](https://wiki.gentoo.org/wiki/Eudev) and [elogind](https://wiki.gentoo.org/wiki/Elogind) are present and utilized.)
 Slackware officially supports 32-bit non-PAE (i586-compatible), 32-bit PAE (i686-compatible) and 64-bit x86 processors.
 Unofficial builds are available for the arm and s/390 architectures.